tbm/homepage/pages/debian/orion/hp/mv2120/status.md

 install Debian, especially if you have specific requirements (e.g. related to performance).

+Debian 10 is the last release to support the HP mv2120.

 The table below shows how well different components of the HP mv2120 are supported by Debian: